Pikkius/3DOnco/README.md

 With 2 genes and 2 signs this leads to 4 different cases:
 ![cases](Figures/CASES.PNG)

 If we consider the 5' gene and it transcribes in the + strand, or the 3' gene that transcribes in the - strand, the portion of the gene that preceeds the breakpoint is selected.
-(FAcciamo uno schemino??)

 On the other hand, if we consier the 5' gene that transcribes in the - strand or the 5+ gene that transcribes in the + strand, we take the portion of the gene that follows the breakpoint.
-(Anche qui??)

 Moreover we have to take into account the position of the break points.

 If the break point is inside a CDS for both the genes the transcripts are merged together based on the previous rules.

-But we need to be more carefull if the break point is inside an intron or inside an Untranslated Region (UTR):
+But we need to be more carefull if the break point is inside an intron or inside an Untranslated Region (UTR)
-SCHEMA

-5' gene transcribes with + sign
+<b>5' gene transcribes with + sign:</b>

-bp into an exon we should stop the transcription of this gene at the preceding CDS.
+* bp into an exon we should stop the transcription of this gene at the preceding CDS.

-5' UTR --> NULL
+* bp into 5' UTR --> Nothing
-3' UTR --> GENE COMPLETE
+* bp into 3' UTR --> Complete gene

-5' gene transcribes with - sign
+<b>5' gene transcribes with - sign:</b>

-bp into an exon we should stop the transcription of this gene at the following CDS. (perchè stiamo sempre leggendo sul + strand)
+* bp into an exon we should stop the transcription of this gene at the following CDS. (perchè stiamo sempre leggendo sul + strand)

-5' UTR --> GENE COMPLETE
+* bp into 5' UTR --> Complete gene
-3' UTR --> NULL
+* bp into 3' UTR --> Nothing

-3' gene transcribes with + sign
+<b>3' gene transcribes with + sign:</b>

-bp into an exon we should start the transcription of this gene at the following CDS.
+* bp into an exon we should start the transcription of this gene at the following CDS.

-5' UTR -->
+* bp into 5' UTR --> Complete Gene
-3' UTR -->
+* bp into 3' UTR --> Nothing

-3' gene transcribes with - sign
+<b>3' gene transcribes with - sign:</b>

-bp into an exon we should start the transcription of this gene at the preceding CDS. (perchè stiamo sempre leggendo sul + strand)
+* bp into an exon we should start the transcription of this gene at the preceding CDS. (perchè stiamo sempre leggendo sul + strand)

-5' UTR -->
+* bp into 5' UTR --> Nothing
-3' UTR -->
+* bp into 3' UTR --> Complete Gene

-FINE SCHEMA

 #FUNCTION
 (Implemented on Colab gli diamo qualche specifica?)